pandhu-picahyo/Ecommerce-online-shop-using-java-servlet-jdbc-eclipse-Version-2.0/README.md

 Some detected error :
   1. Navbar at header not showing up
-  2. Date and time not showing up please contact me if you find other missing data or error
+  2. Date and time not showing up

+Please contact me if you find other missing data or error

 To run this program, first create database: assignment3 After that run com.create table